Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 \subsection{The interaction mediated by free electrons}

 The last term of Eq.~\ref{ppot.eqn}, viz., $V^{ff}(r)$ is the familiar ion-ion interaction mediated by metallic electrons.
-This is adequately evaluated in second-order perturbation theory when the interactions are weakened due to free-electron screening effects.
+This is adequately evaluated in second-order perturbation theory when the interactions are weakened by electron screening.
 The linearized electron-ion pseudopotential described below can be used for WDM systems and liquid metals unless the free electron density and the temperature ($T/E_F$) are low, when linear-response methods become invalid.
 In fact, when the pair-potential develops a negative region significantly larger than the thermal energy, permanent chemical bonds are formed; then the liner-response methods used here cannot be used.

 The electron-ion pseudopotential $U_{\rm a}^{ei}(k)$ of the ion `a' is evaluated in $k$-space via the displaced free-electron density $a_f(k)$, and the electron response function $\chi(k,T)$.
 The pseudopotential is: